-The majority-grades $f^{maj}(I)$ of the competitors $I \in \mathcal{C}$ are the entries of the (n+1)/2-th column when n is odd, and those of the (n+2)/2-th column when n is even.
 When the majority-grades of two competitors A and B differ, the one with the higher majority-grade ranks ahead of the other.
 When the majority-grades of two competitors are equal, no more useful information concerning these two competitors can be drawn from this grade.

-The majority-ranking (\succ{maj}) between two competitors is determined by:
+The majority-ranking ($>{maj}$) between two competitors is determined by:

-- (1) If $f^{maj}(A) > f^{maj}(B)$ then $A \succ{maj} B$. - (2) If $f^{maj}(A) = f^{maj}(B)$, the majority-grade is dropped from the grades of each of the competitors, and the procedure is repeated.
+- (1) If $f^{maj}(A) > f^{maj}(B)$ then $A >{maj} B$. - (2) If $f^{maj}(A) = f^{maj}(B)$, the majority-grade is dropped from the grades of each of the competitors, and the procedure is repeated.

-Theorem 15 The majority-ranking always ranks one competitor ahead of another unless the two are assigned an identical set of grades by the judges.
+Theorem 15.
+The majority-ranking always ranks one competitor ahead of another unless the two are assigned an identical set of grades by the judges.

-The 1st-majority-grade of a competitor is the majority-grade of the entire jury; the 2nd-majority-grade is the majority-grade of the grades that remain after the 1st-majority-grade has been dropped; the ith-majority-grade is the majority-grade of the grades that remain after the first i-1 majority-grades have been dropped.
-A competitor's majority-value is a vector of n components that assigns, in order, his 1st-, 2nd-, 3rd,..., nth-majority-grades.
+The first-majority-grade of a competitor is the majority grade of the entire jury; the second-majority-grade is the majority grade of the grades that remain after the first-majority grade has been dropped; the ith majority grade is the majority grade of the grades that remain after the first i-1 majority grades have been dropped.
+A competitor's majority-value is a vector of n components that assigns, in order, his first, second, third, . . ., nth-majority-grades.

-Theorem 16 $A \succ{maj} B$ if and only if A's majority-value is lexicographically higher than B's.
+Theorem 16. $A >{maj} B$ if and only if A's majority-value is lexicographically higher than B's.

 The majority-value assigns a specific value to each competitor expressed in terms of the common language.
 It may be transformed into a rational number when the language is finite.
-E.g., if the language of grades is $0, 1, \ldots, 13$ (as are school grades in Denmark) and a competitor receives the grades (7, 7, 9, 10, 11)

-then his majority-value is 9,07100711.
-Dividing by 1.01010101 rescales the final values so that the minimum is 0, the maximum 13, and a candidate assigned the same grade α by all judges has a rescaled majority-value of α .
+For example, if the language has ten grades $0, 3, 5, 6, \ldots, 11, 13$ (Denmark's school grades; the absence of certain numbers is an attempt to linearize) and a competitor receives the grades (7, 7, 9, 10, 11), then his majority-value is 9, 07100711.
+Dividing by 1.01010101 rescales the final values so that the minimum is 0, the maximum 13, and a candidate assigned the same grade α by all judges has a rescaled majority value of α .